LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### MRPVisualisation

 This final example shows the use of the *MRPVisualisation* module, which provides general functions for visualising measurements.
-The visualisation optionsmakes it possible to visually assess the results of a measurement.
+The visualisation options make it possible to visually assess the results of a measurement.
 This is particularly helpful for full-sphere measurements recorded with the *3D: Fullsphere* \ref{d-fullsphere} sensor.
 The sub-module *MRPPolarVisualisation* is specially designed for these.
 The figure \ref{Example_full_sphere_plot_of_an_measurement_using_the_MRPVisualisation_module.png} shows a plot of a fullsphere measurement.
 It is also possible to export the data from the *MRPAnalysis* module graphically as diagrams.
 The *MRPVisualisation* modules are used here.